 Description of Progress or Success: Nature's Remedy has successfully completed our goal to recruit and maintain a staff comprised of at least 20% of individuals that currently reside in an area of disproportionate impact or have lived for five of the preceding ten years in an area of disproportionate impact.
+Currently, 37% of Nature's Remedy's employees reside in areas of disproportionate impact.

-Nature's Remedy has also strives to recruit and maintain a staff comprised of at least 5% of individuals that have a drug-related CORI, but are otherwise legally employable in a cannabis-related enterprise.
-Nature's Remedy Lakeville location has employed 23% of individuals that currently reside in an area of disproportionate impact and Nature's Remedy Westborough location has 13% of individuals that currently reside in an area of disproportionate impact.
-Please see the attached supporting evidence.
-Nature's Remedy does not currently employ any agents with drug-related iCORI records; however, encouraged individuals with drug-related CORI to apply for open positions and will continue to do so in an effort to reach our goal.
-In addition, Nature's Remedy is currently amending our hiring practices to increase its outreach efforts to individuals with drug-related CORI.
+Nature's Remedy also strives to recruit and maintain a staff comprised of at least 5% of individuals who have a drug-related CORI, but are otherwise legally employable in a cannabis-related enterprise.
+Currently, 2% of the Nature's Remedy's staff is comprised of people with drug-related iCORIs, up from 0 a year ago.
+Nature's Remedy encourages individuals with drug-related CORI to apply for open positions and will continue to do so in an effort to reach our goal.
+In addition, Nature's Remedy management believes its progress toward this goal will advance following the end of the COVID-19 emergency, when the Company is able to fully resume its community outreach efforts.

-Description of Progress or Success: Nature's Remedy has at least four (4) one-hour industry-specific educational seminars scheduled annually across one or more of the following topics: marijuana cultivation, marijuana product manufacturing, marijuana retailing, or marijuana business training.
-Nature's Remedy will be hosting these series of one-hour seminars to educate the local community on the cannabis industry from February to April.
+Description of Progress or Success: Nature's Remedy has committed to holding at least four (4) one-hour industry-specific educational seminars scheduled annually across one or more of the following topics: marijuana cultivation, marijuana product manufacturing, marijuana retailing, or marijuana business training.
+Although these efforts were suspended in 2020, Nature's Remedy intends to resume its series of one-hour seminars to educate the local community on the cannabis industry following the end of the COVID-19 emergency.
 Nature's Remedy will ensure that individuals who attend this seminar are 21 years of age or older and have a valid form of ID present.